DebasmitaGhose/Debasmita-Ghose/README.md

 ### News

+- **September 2022 -** Our paper titled ***Tailoring Visual Object Representations to Human Requirements: Case Study of a Recycling Robot*** was accepted to the Conference on Robot Learning 2022 (CoRL 2022), to be held at Auckland, New Zealand
 - **May 2022 -** Our paper titled ***The Impact of an In-Home Co-Located Robotic Coach in Helping People Make Fewer Exercise Mistakes*** was accepted to the IEEE International Conference on Robot & Human Interactive Communication 2022 (RO-MAN 2022), to be held at Napoli, Italy ([PDF](https://scazlab.yale.edu/sites/default/files/files/RO_MAN_2022%20coaching.pdf))
 - **September 2021 -** Our paper titled ***Active Learning for Improved Semi-Supervised Semantic Segmentation in Satellite Images*** was accepted to the IEEE Winter Conference on Applications of Computer Vision 2022, to be held at Waikoloa, Hawaii. ([PDF](https://arxiv.org/abs/2110.07782v1))
 - **Spring 2021 -** Will be a Teaching Fellow for the graduate level [Artificial Intelligence]() course taught by [Brian Scassellati](http://www.cs.yale.edu/homes/scaz/) at Yale University.